 Fully embracing and embodying the title and theme of her infectious debut single “Butterfly,” Lizzie Sider is rocking out of the gate not only as an immediate country chart sensation, but a role model and inspiration to fans of multiple generations.

 Already vibing in Music City’s big leagues just a year and a half after first setting foot in Nashville, the multi-talented, South Florida based 15-year-old singer/songwriter brings a youthful outlook and an exciting edge to contemporary country music.
 Lizzie wrote the track with renowned artist and songwriter Jamie O’Neal (who has penned hits for Martina McBride and Reba McEntire), lyricist Lisa Drew (Martina McBride, Emerson Drive) and Jimmy Murphy.
-“Butterfly,” a song about Lizzie’s empowering decision to overcome the teasing and bullying she experienced in grade school, has received significant airplay nationwide and made the Top 40 on the Music Row Country Chart; its video of Lizzie recording it in O’Neal’s studio with some of Nashville’s top session players has received over one million views on YouTube.
+“Butterfly,” a song about Lizzie’s empowering decision to overcome the teasing and bullying she experienced in elementary school, has received significant airplay nationwide and made the Top 40 on the Music Row Country Chart; its video of Lizzie recording it in O’Neal’s studio with some of Nashville’s top session players has received over ONE MILLION views on YouTube.

 The success of “Butterfly” and other tracks on her EP have led Lizzie to expand an already growing slate of live performances.
 She has opened for Jamie O’Neal, Aaron Tippin and Gloriana.
 Lizzie has also been a featured performer at the Ocala, FL and Inverness, FL Rodeos.
 She has played at writer’s nights at Nashville venues such as Hotel Indigo, The Listening Room, The Red Rooster, and Rooster’s BBQ, and has been a featured artist at the Commodore Lounge.
 Lizzie performed multiple times at the famed Bluebird Café and played at Teddy Gentry’s (Alabama) 2013 birthday party in Nashville.

-Her first single released from the album, “I Love You That Much” (music and lyrics by Joe Vulpis), also made Top 40 on the Music Row Charts, and has over 80,000 YouTube views.
+Her first single released from the album, “I Love You That Much” (music and lyrics by Joe Vulpis), also made Top 40 on the Music Row Charts, and has around 100,000 YouTube views.
 She also recorded a music video for this single, which was filmed in Los Angeles by producer Steven Goldmann (Alan Jackson, Shania Twain, Martina McBride), which has received rave reviews from the industry.
 Both “Butterfly and “I Love You That Much” are playing on GACtv.com, CMT.com, Zuus Country, and on TNN – The Nashville Network Television Station.

 Lizzie has been humbled thus far by fans who have told her personally that she is their inspiration—with one even getting a butterfly tattoo!
 She also counts among her fans a Tennessee based leukemia patient named Stephanie, who was introduced to Lizzie after Lizzie performed at a songwriter’s showcase at Hotel Indigo in downtown Nashville.
 Meeting and communicating later on Facebook with Stephanie—who was undergoing treatment at Vanderbilt Hospital–reminded Lizzie of the reason she started making music and her ultimate goal of using it to make a difference in people’s lives.

 Along those lines, Lizzie balances life as a high school sophomore and her recording and live performance schedule with numerous charitable endeavors.
 She is an advocate of empowerment for Global Women’s Empowerment Network (GWEN), sharing her personal story of encouragement with their growing community.
 GWEN is a non-profit organization that uses cutting edge technology and multimedia programming to raise awareness and funds to support and heal women and children who have suffered abuse of all kinds.
-Lizzie is also involved with ImBullyFree.com, BullyVille.com, and has recently become a spokesperson for PACER Teens Against Bullying, as well as a Junior Board Member of The Alliance for Eating Disorders.
+Lizzie is also involved with ImBullyFree.com, BullyVille.com, GWEN (Global Women’s Empowerment Network) and has recently become a spokesperson for PACER Teens Against Bullying, as well as a Junior Board Member of The Alliance for Eating Disorders.

 Feeling especially connected to the needs of young children, Lizzie has performed at the Joe DiMaggio Children’s Hospital in Hollywood, Florida, The Ronald McDonald House in Nashville, and the Children’s Hospital in L.A.
 She has also toured the St. Jude’s hospital in Memphis, and hopes to perform for the patients there someday soon.
 Lizzie was the youngest performer participating in the Cameron Middle School’s DEAR (Drop Everything and Read) Literacy and Lyrics Rally in Nashville.
 Lizzie also enjoys performing for the Girl Scouts, which she has done on numerous occasions.